Nienstedt throws “PR ploy” task force under the bus

 My recommendation to the members of the task force: Quit.
 Quit publicly and loudly.
 Make statements about how you really wanted to make a difference, but were instead manipulated into becoming PR ploy.
 Then tell what you know and stand with victims.

-2 thoughts on “Nienstedt throws “PR ploy” task force under the bus
+2 responses to “Nienstedt throws “PR ploy” task force under the bus”

 1. Well…I live in this state of Minnesota.
 I think they should go in with search warrants and a swat team